elmaxid/nfsen-dockerized/README.md

 	 2015-02-22 04:12:27,903 INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
     ```

-5. Point your web browser to [http://localhost:81/nfsen/nfsen.php](http://localhost:81/nfsen/nfsen.php) The browser will display a warning about "no live data." (**Note:** The `docker run...` command uses port 81 to connect to the docker container's web port 80.)
+5. Point your web browser to [http://localhost:81](http://localhost:81/) The browser will display a warning about "no live data." (**Note:** The `docker run...` command above maps external port 81 to the docker container's web port 80.)
-6. Change the **Profile:** (in the header dropdown) to *zone1_profile*
+6. Select *zone1_profile* from the **Profile:** (in the header dropdown)

 7. Configure your router(s) to export flows to this collector, or generate mock flow data (see below).
 See the Flow_Export.md document for more information.

 8. **Wait...** It can take up to five minutes before the flow data has been collected and displayed.
-Refreshing the browser should show data at the right edge of any of the plots.
+After that, refreshing the browser shows the data collected at the right edge of any of the plots.

 ### QuickStart - Other setup information and tests